ava-labs/avalanche-starter-kit/README.md

 1. The Teleporter Registry needs to be predeployed on Dispatch.
 The address will be either hardcoded or you'll need to deploy it yourself.
 2. Make sure to use the correct RPC URLs and contract addresses for your target network.
-3. Never commit your `.env` file or expose your private keys.

 ## Learn More